scratcharchive/field-slicer/.jinjaroot/doc/start-web-server.md

 Upgrade to the latest {{ projectName }} (it may be worth restarting the kachery daemon in case updates have been made to the kachery-p2p package):

 ```
+# In a different terminal from the kachery daemon
+# Make sure you are in the conda environment created above
 pip install --upgrade {{ projectName }}
 ```

 Now run the {{ projectName }} service:

 ```
-# First make sure you are in the conda environment
+# Make sure you are in the conda environment created above
 {{ projectName }}
 ```